6529-Collections/nftdelegation/README.md

 \
 [Retrieve/Read Functions](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Retrieve_Functions.md)

-## Why use sub-delegation if I can delegate directly with my "Vault Wallet"?
+## Why use Delegation Management (Sub-delegation) if I can delegate directly with my "Vault Wallet"?
-Sub-delegation allows you to reduce the number of delegation transactions you perform with your "Vault Wallet" by delegating all contract interactions, including changing delegations, to a "Delegated Wallet."
+Delegation Management (Sub-delegation) allows you to reduce the number of delegation transactions you perform with your "Vault Wallet" by delegating all contract interactions, including changing delegations, to a "Delegated Wallet."
 This ensures your Vault remains cold (not connected) after the initial Sub-delegation.

 ### How it works
 With your "Vault Wallet" you just need to perform one transaction registering a delegation address with sub-delegation rights.
 (See [how to register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address)).
 Then you can use your sub-delegated wallet to [register a delegation address on behalf of a Delegator](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address-using-an-address-with-sub-delegation-rights).